ministryofjustice/moj-frontend/docs/design-system-impact.md

           {{ supportSatisfaction }}<span class="out-of">/{{ outOf }}</span>
         </span>
         <p class="govuk-!-margin-bottom-0">
-          when asked how satisfied they were with the support they got from the MOJ Design System team.
+          how satisfied people were with the support they got from the MOJ Design System team.
         </p>
       </div>
     </div>